medoco-health/orthovision-ai-ig/README.md

 - Add examples for new profiles or significant changes
 - Follow FHIR best practices for profiling and terminology

-## License

-This Implementation Guide is released under the TODO: license.

 ## Support

 For questions about the Orthovision AI service or this Implementation Guide: